Notes on the knot concordance invariant Upsilon: Knot Complexes

+The construction of $\ck$ depends on a series of choices.
+However, there is a natural definition of chain homotopy equivalence for graded, bifiltered chain complexes with $\L$--action.
+A key result of~\cite{os-knotinvars} is that in this sense, the chain homotopy equivalence class of $\ck$ is a well-defined knot invariant.

-Figure~\ref{fig37} is a schematic diagram of the complex for the torus knot $T(3,7)$.
-The complex has nine filtered generators, with algebraic and Alexander filtration levels indicated by the first and second coordinate, respectively.
-Five of the generators, indicated with black dots, have Maslov grading 0; the four white dots represent generators of Maslov grading one.
+As an example, Figure~\ref{fig37} presents a schematic diagram of the complex for the torus knot $T(3,7)$.
+As a $\L$--module it has nine filtered generators, with algebraic and Alexander filtration levels indicated by the first and second coordinate, respectively.
+Five of the generators, indicated with black dots, have grading 0; the four white dots represent generators of grading one.
 The boundary map is indicated by the arrows.
-The rest of $\cfk^\infty(K)$ consists of the $U^n$ translates of this finite complex; for instance, applying $U$ shifts the diagram one down and to the left.
+The rest of $\ck$ is the direct sum of the $U^k$, $k \in \Z$, translates of this finite complex; for instance, applying $U$ shifts the diagram one down and to the left.